davy7125/polyphone/en/manual/soundfont-editor/tree.md

 When a string is inserted into the search bar, the elements containing it are shown.
 Moreover:

-* if the string is included in the name of sample, the instruments using the sample and the presets using the instruments using the sample are displayed,
+* if the string is included in the name of sample, the instruments using the sample and the presets using these instruments are displayed;
-* if the string is included in the name of an instrument, the samples used by the instrument and the presets using the instrument are displayed,
+* if the string is included in the name of an instrument, the samples used by the instrument and the presets using the instrument are displayed;
-* if the string is included in the name of a preset, the instruments used by the preset and the samples used by the instruments used by the preset are displayed.
+* if the string is included in the name of a preset, the instruments used by the preset and the samples used by these instruments are displayed.

 A click on the cross to the right of the editable field cancels the filter.